TomasMikula/jing/README.md

 There's lot's of space for improvement even with regards to the above principles (but feel free to call me out on violations thereof, at least I will know that you care).

+Usable only for small to mid-size APIs (tens of paths and schemas), as large APIs hit the JVM method size limit.
+Even larger ones effectively never compile (codegen using the Reflect API is veeery slow).

 ## Q&A

 ### How can JING match the capabilities of standalone code generators, given the restrictions of Scala macros?